 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-The Trends in Peptide and Protein Sciences is a peer-reviewed, print-online, scientific journal owned by Protein Technology Research Center, Shahid Beheshti University of Medical Sciences and documents in all important aspects of the research in peptides and proteins focusing on analytics and impurities, bioinformatics, biopharmaceuticals and vaccines, biotechnology, chemical synthesis, conformational analysis, design and development of protein therapeutics, determination of structure, enzymology, folding and sequencing, formulation and stability, function, genetics, immunology, kinetics, modeling, molecular biology, pharmacokinetics and pharmacodynamics of therapeutic proteins and antibodies, pharmacology, protein engineering and development, protein-protein interaction, proteomics, purification/expression/production, simulation, thermodynamics and hydrodynamics and protein biomarkers.
-The aim of this journal is to publish high quality original research articles, reviews, short communications and letters and to provide a medium for scientists and researchers to share their findings from the area of peptides and proteins.
-Trends in Peptide and Protein Sciences publishes four issues a year.
+The Trends in Peptide and Protein Sciences is a peer-reviewed, print-online, scientific journal owned by Protein Technology Research Center, Shahid Beheshti University of Medical Sciences, and documents all important aspects of research in peptides and proteins, focusing on analytics and impurities, bioinformatics, biopharmaceuticals and vaccines, biotechnology, chemical synthesis, conformational analysis, design and development of protein therapeutics, determination of structure, enzymology, folding and sequencing, formulation and stability, function, genetics, immunology, kinetics, modeling, molecular biology, pharmacokinetics and pharmacodynamics of therapeutic proteins and antibodies, pharmacology, protein engineering and development, protein-protein interaction, proteomics, purification/expression/production, simulation, thermodynamics and hydrodynamics, and protein biomarkers.
+This journal aims to publish high quality original research articles, reviews, short communications, and letters and to provide a medium for scientists and researchers to share their findings in the area of peptides and proteins.

 Manuscripts must be submitted online by the Corresponding Author to the Trends in Peptide and Protein Sciences at: